 Where can I find the standard for infant bath tubs?

-The mandatory Safety Standard for Infant Bath Tubs incorporates by reference ASTM F2670-17, the voluntary standard, without modification.
-The Commission published its final rule in March 2017, 82 Fed.
-Reg.
-15615 (March 30, 2017).
-ASTM F2670-17, the Standard Consumer Safety Specification for Infant Bath Tubs, can be purchased from ASTM International.
+The mandatory Safety Standard for Infant Bath Tubs incorporates by reference ASTM F2670-18, without modification.
+ASTM F2670-18, the Standard Consumer Safety Specification for Infant Bath Tubs, can be purchased from ASTM International.

 What is an infant bath tub?

-An “infant bath tub” is a “tub, enclosure, or other similar product intended to hold water and be placed into an adult bath tub, sink, or on top of other surfaces to provide support or containment, or both, for an infant in a reclining, sitting, or standing position during bathing by a caregiver” (Paragraph 3.1.2 of ASTM F2670-17).
-The infant bath tub performance standard specifically excludes from the scope of the Standard “products commonly known as bath slings, typically made of fabric or mesh” (Paragraph 1.1).
+An “infant bath tub” is a “tub, enclosure, or other similar product intended to hold water and be placed into an adult bath tub, sink, or on top of other surfaces to provide support or containment, or both, for an infant in a reclining, sitting, or standing position during bathing by a caregiver” (Paragraph 3.1.4 of ASTM F2670-18).

 What is the purpose of the infant bath tubs Standard?